 Currently licensed judges eligible for the alternate recertification method who are unable to attend a seminar due to extenuating circumstances, shall have their license and tenure extended until the next seminar is conducted.
 Extenuating circumstances cover such things as hospitalization, death in the family, complications from major illness, etc., but do not cover a license expiring during a non-seminar year.
 Advanced Judges with extenuating circumstances should write a letter to the chairperson of the Advanced Judges Committee detailing those circumstances and requesting an extension immediately, or as soon as possible, after the circumstance.
 Verification of the details of the circumstance may be requested upon the discretion of the committee.
 Failure to use either the Alternative Recertification Method or the regular renewal program within the prescribed time constitutes a forfeiture of their judging license.

-Judges Emeriti and Master Judges Emeriti

 Judges Emeriti and Master Judges Emeriti may also attend the Advanced Judges Seminar at no charge.

-Minimum Qualifying Scores to Attain & Advance License Level Written Oral Reasons Test Current Animal Min License License Place-65% Presen Accur Awarded Level ment each -tation -acy part Apprentice 75% 75% 70% 70% None (1 Year) 75% 80% 75% Apprentice 75% 2 Year 2 Year 80% 85% 80% 80% 4 Year 80% 85% 80% 4 Year 4 Year 80%
+Minimum Qualifying Scores to Attain & Advance License Level

+Written Test Oral Re easons

+Current License Level Min 65% each part Min Place- each ment Accur -acy License Awarded

+None 75% 75% 70% 70% Apprentice (1 Year)

+Apprentice 75% 80% 75% 75% 2 Year

+2 Year 80% 85% 80% 80% 4 Year

+4 Year 80% 85% 80% 80% 4 Year

-^{}Eligible for Advanced Judges Program, if other conditions are met (see B.3.)
+Eligible for other license, if other conditions are met (see B.1.e.)
+Eligible for Advanced Judges Program, if other condition are met (see B.3.)

-Minimum Qualifying Scores to Retain License Level Current Written Test Animal Animal Place- ment Oral Reasons License Level Min 65% each part Presen -tation Accur -acy License Awarded Apprentice 75% 75% 70% 70% Apprentice 2 Year 75% 75% 70% 70% 2 Year 4 Year 75% 75% 70% 70% 4 Year
+Minimum Qualifying Scores to Retain License Level

+Current Written Test Animal Oral Re asons

+License Level Min 65% each part Place- ach Place- ment Presen -tation Accur -acy License Awarded

+Apprentice 75% 75% 70% 70% Apprentice

+2 Year 75% 75% 70% 70% 2 Year

+4 Year 75% 75% 70% 70% 4 Year